-- 4.1 The programme of study shall be specified in the Programme Specification; alterations and additions to the programme of study must be authorised by the Senate or Committee acting on its behalf. - 4.2 Students must complete to the satisfaction of the examiners all the courses in a given year of study in order to qualify to the next year of the programme. - 4.3 Students who fail to meet the requirements in paragraph 4.2 may re-enter the examinations for failed courses in accordance with the provisions of paragraph 5.5 and 5.6. - 4.4 In Year 4, students undertake a modular BSc programme.
-The courses lead to the award of the BSc Medical Sciences.
-The degree title is determined by the options taken, those available can be found in the Programme Specification. - 4.5 Exceptionally students may be permitted to undertake a one-year intercalated BSc degree at another university, which will exempt them from completing Year 4 of the MBBS/BSc programme at the College.
-Applications are subject to the approval of the Director of Education, who will need to be satisfied that: - a similar degree programme is not already offered by the College; - the student holds exemplary academic and disciplinary records; - the proposed degree programme is of equivalent academic standing to degree programmes offered by the College.
+- 4.1 The programme of study shall be specified in the Programme Specification; alterations and additions to the programme of study must be authorised by the Senate or Committee acting on its behalf. - 4.2 Students must complete to the satisfaction of the examiners all the courses in a given year of study in order to qualify to the next year of the programme, except under the provisions of paragraph 5.7. - 4.3 Students who fail to meet the requirements in paragraph 4.2 may re-enter the examinations for failed courses in accordance with the provisions of paragraph 5.5. - 4.4 In Year 4, students undertake a modular BSc programme in the fields of study as determined by the Senate.
+The pathways lead to the award of the BSc degree in Medical Sciences.
+The specific degree title is determined by the options taken.
+Those options available can be found in the Programme Specification. - 4.5 Exceptionally students may be permitted to undertake a one-year intercalated BSc degree at another university, which will exempt them from completing Year 4 of the MBBS/BSc programme at the College.
+Applications are subject to the approval of the Head of the Undergraduate School, who will need to be satisfied that: - a similar degree programme is not already offered by the College; - the student holds exemplary academic and disciplinary records; - the proposed degree programme is of equivalent academic standing to degree programmes offered by the College.